Agency for Healthcare Research and Quality (AHRQ), HHS.

 Some USPSTF members without primary health care clinical experience may be selected based on their expertise in methodological issues such as meta-analysis, analytic modeling or clinical epidemiology.
 For individuals with clinical expertise in primary health care, additional qualifications in methodology would enhance their candidacy.

 FOR FURTHER INFORMATION CONTACT:

 Under Title IX of the Public Health Service Act, AHRQ is charged with enhancing the quality, appropriateness, and effectiveness of health care services and access to such services.
-AHRQ accomplishes these goals through scientific research and promotion of improvements in clinical practice, including prevention of diseases and other health conditions, and improvements in the organization, financing, and delivery of health care services (42 U.S.C.
-299-299c-7 as amended by the Healthcare Research and Quality Act of 1999, codified in scattered sections of 42 U.S.C.
+42 U.S.C.
+299(b).
+AHRQ accomplishes these goals through scientific research and promotion of improvements in clinical practice, including clinical prevention of diseases and other health conditions.
+See 42 U.S.C.
+299(b).

 The USPSTF, an independent body of experts in prevention and evidence- based medicine, works to improve the health of all Americans by making evidence-based recommendations about the effectiveness of clinical preventive services and health promotion.
 The recommendations made by the USPSTF address clinical preventive services for adults and children, and include screening tests, counseling services, and preventive medications.

 The USPSTF was first established in 1984 under the auspices of the U.S. Public Health Service.
 Currently, the USPSTF is convened by the Director of AHRQ, and AHRQ provides ongoing scientific, administrative, and dissemination support for the USPSTF's operation.
 USPSTF members serve four year terms.
 New members are selected each year to replace those members who are completing their appointments.